FlorianWilhelm/FlorianWilhelm.github.io/pelican/content/posts/honey_i_shrunk_the_target_variable.md

 building some kind of fancy model.
 Nowadays most machine learning frameworks like [Scikit-Learn] are so easy to use that one might even forget the error measure that is optimized as in most cases it will be the [mean squared error] (MSE) by default.
 But does the MSE really make sense for this use-case?
-First of all is our target measured in some currency, so why would try to minimize some squared difference?
+First of all is our target measured in some currency, so why would we try to minimize some squared difference?
 Squared Euro?
 Very clearly, even taking the square root in the end, i.e. [root mean squared error] (RMSE), would not change a thing about this fact.
 Still, we would weight one large residual higher than many small residuals which sum up to the exact same value as if 10 times a residual of 10.- € is somehow less severe than a single residual of 100.- €.
 You see where I am getting at.
 In our use-case an error measure like the